Hochfeiler

 The Hochfeiler (Gran Pilastro; Hochfeiler) is a mountain, 3,510 metres high, and the highest peak in the Zillertal Alps on the border between Tyrol, Austria, and South Tyrol, Italy.

 The normal route to the summit

-Hochfeiler (Gran Pilastro) is at the Austrian-Italian border, and the two sides of the mountain are very different.
-The Austrian side is completely under glacier.
+Hochfeiler (Gran Pilastro) is at the Austrian-Italian border.
+The Austrian side of the mountain is completely under glacier.
 The normal south route from the Italian side is usually snow-free during the summer.

-So the south route starts from a parking at the road at around 1700 meters above the sea level, close to the village of San Giacomo.
-Hochfeiler can be climbed from the parking in one day.
-The time needed is 6 hours to the summit and 4 hours back.

-The easier way is to stay in the Hochfeiler hut which is on the route.
-It can be reached in 3 hours.
-The hut has 94 beds and a winter room.